|

 (Exception: PLUS borrowers are subject to a check for adverse credit

+history.
 Payback Period The payback term ranges from 10

 to 30 years, depending on the amount of education debt being repaid